Siraj Wahhaj: Early life and education

 Wahhaj was born as Jeffrey Kearse and raised in Brooklyn.
 His mother was a nurse and his father a hospital dietitian.
 He went to church regularly and went on to become a Sunday school teacher as a teenager in a Baptist church.

 In 1969 he ended his schooling and joined the Nation of Islam, changing his name to Jeffrey12x.
 During this time he was vocal in his belief that “white people are devils."
 He said of this, “I preached it.
 I taught it.”
 While Wahhaj acknowledges the black pride instilled in him from the Nation of Islam, he concedes that pride went too far when he began denigrating others and that he felt he was "other than [him]self" during this portion of his life.

-When Elijah Muhammed died in 1975, "His teachings began to unravel in my mind", and he became a Sunni Muslim with the encouragement of Muhammad's son Warith Deen Mohammed.
+When Elijah Muhammed died in 1975, Wahhaj stated that "His teachings began to unravel in my mind", and he became a Sunni Muslim with the encouragement of Muhammad's son Warith Deen Mohammed.
 Mohammed took over and reorganized the Nation of Islam, urging members to come to orthodox Islam.
-Kearse then changed his name again to Siraj Wahhaj, which means "bright light" in Arabic.
+Kearse then changed his name again to Siraj Wahhaj, which means "bright lantern" in Arabic.
 He was chosen to study Islam at the Umm al-Qura University of Mecca for a period of four months in 1978.

 Career

 Wahhaj established a mosque in a friend's Brooklyn apartment in 1981.
-Soon after, the congregation purchased the space of an abandoned clothing store for what would become Masjid at-Taqwa.
+Soon after, the congregation purchased the space of an abandoned clothing store for what would become Masjid At-Taqwa.
 Wahhaj leads the daily prayers and performs the Friday sermon at the mosque.
 He also conducts full days of teaching in Islamic studies, Arabic and marital counseling.

 In cooperation with local police, Wahhaj led the local Muslim community in an anti-drug patrol in 1988.
 The community staked out drug houses in Bedford-Stuyvesant in the cold of winter for 40 days and nights, forcing the closure of 15 drug houses.
 The effort, which fundamentally changed the character of the neighborhood by "reclaim[ing] the area from drugs and crime," received high praise from the New York City Police Department and international attention from the media.

 In 1991, he became the first Muslim to offer an invocation (opening prayer) at the United States House of Representatives.

+According to The New York Times, "several people connected to the 1993 World Trade Center bombing either attended Masjid At-Taqwa or visited it around the time of the bombing.
+Law enforcement investigators listed Wahhaj as one of "several dozen potential conspirators" in the bombing, but Wahhaj was never indicted.
+The New York Times reported in 2018 that former terrorism prosecutors said "the list [of potential conspirators] was later criticized for being overly broad" in terms of the number of people included on the list.